MichaelDelfino/monocle_frontend/README.md

 # Monocle Frontend #
 A data visualization application

+## This repository has been depricated.
+Backend database no longer active.

 ### TODO ###
 * Move string routes to constants file
 * Refactor commonly used methods across components